Dred Scott v. Sandford: Second state supreme court appeal

 Reviewing the court's past decisions on freedom suits, Norris acknowledged that if Rachel v.
 Walker was allowed to stand, his client would lose.
 Norris then challenged the concept of "once free, always free", and asserted that the court under Tompkins had been wrong to rule that the Ordinance of 1787 remained in force after the ratification of the U.S. Constitution in 1788.
 Finally, he argued that the Missouri Compromise should be disregarded whenever it interfered with Missouri law, and that the laws of other states should not be enforced, if their enforcement would cause Missouri citizens to lose their property.
-In support of his argument, he cited Chief Justice Roger B. Taney's opinion in the United States Supreme Court case Strader v.
+In support of his argument, he cited Chief Justice Taney's opinion in the United States Supreme Court case Strader v.
 Graham, which argued that the status of a slave returning from a free state must be determined by the slave state itself.
 According to historian Walter Ehrlich, the closing of Norris's brief was "a racist harangue that not only revealed the prejudices of its author, but also indicated how the Dred Scott case had become a vehicle for the expression of such views".
-Noting that Norris's proslavery "doctrines" were later incorporated into the court's final decision, Ehrlich writes (emphasis his):From this point on, the Dred Scott case clearly changed from a genuine freedom suit to the controversial political issue for which it became infamous in American history.On March 22, 1852, Judge William Scott announced the decision of the Missouri Supreme Court that Dred Scott remained a slave, and ordered the trial court's judgment to be reversed.
+Noting that Norris's proslavery "doctrines" were later incorporated into the court's final decision, Ehrlich writes (emphasis his):From this point on, the Dred Scott case clearly changed from a genuine freedom suit to the controversial political issue for which it became infamous in American history.

+On March 22, 1852, Judge William Scott announced the decision of the Missouri Supreme Court that Dred Scott remained a slave, and ordered the trial court's judgment to be reversed.
 Judge Ryland concurred, while Chief Justice Hamilton Gamble dissented.
 The majority opinion written by Judge Scott focused on the issue of comity or conflict of laws, and relied on states' rights rhetoric:Every State has the right of determining how far, in a spirit of comity, it will respect the laws of other States.
 Those laws have no intrinsic right to be enforced beyond the limits of the State for which they were enacted.
 The respect allowed them will depend altogether on their conformity to the policy of our institutions.
 No State is bound to carry into effect enactments conceived in a spirit hostile to that which pervades her own laws.Judge Scott did not deny the constitutionality of the Missouri Compromise and acknowledged that its prohibition of slavery was "absolute", but only within the specified territory.
 Thus, a slave crossing the border could obtain his freedom, but only within the court of the free state.
 Rejecting the court's own precedent, Scott argued that Once free' did not necessarily mean 'always free.
 He cited the Kentucky Court of Appeals decision in Graham v.
 Strader, which had held that a Kentucky slaveowner who permitted a slave to go to Ohio temporarily, did not forfeit ownership of the slave.
 To justify overturning three decades of precedent, Judge Scott argued that circumstances had changed:Times now are not as they were when the former decisions on this subject were made.
 Since then not only individuals but States have been possessed with a dark and fell spirit in relation to slavery, whose gratification is sought in the pursuit of measures, whose inevitable consequence must be the overthrow and destruction of our government.
 Under such circumstances it does not behoove the State of Missouri to show the least countenance to any measure which might gratify this spirit.
 She is willing to assume her full responsibility for the existence of slavery within her limits, nor does she seek to share or divide it with others.On March 23, 1852, the day after the Missouri Supreme Court decision had been announced, Irene Emerson's lawyers filed an order in the St. Louis Circuit Court for the bonds signed by the Blow family to cover the Scotts' court costs; return of the slaves themselves; and transfer of their wages earned over four years, plus 6 percent interest.
 On June 29, 1852, Judge Hamilton overruled the order.